 I found this 220-year chart on an investing website called The Capital Spectator.

-It is fascinating to me to see long-term data like this, to put today’s financial numbers into perspective.
+It is fascinating to me to see long-term interest rate history data like this.
+It puts today’s financial numbers into perspective.
 It seems to me the average interest rate level in this country is about 6.5%, which is a long way from where we are now.

 Interest rates were in the mid 6’s around 1789 when the US Constitution was ratified!
-So it always makes me chuckle a bit when a client is concerned that interest rates nudged up 1/8% or 1/4%, let’s say from 4.25% to 4.50%, when that is so far away from the average level of interest rates in this country.
+So it always makes me chuckle a bit when a client is concerned that interest rates nudged up 1/8% or 1/4%, let’s say rates go from 4.25% to 4.50%.
+That is so far away from the average level of interest rates in this country.

 If you’re ready to buy a home now and need a mortgage, start by getting a rate quote.